auralius/ac_motor_induction_biot_savart/README.md

-This file demonstrate the rotating magnetic field in an AC Motor with 2 poles and 4 poles by using Biot-Savart law.
+This repository is to demonstrate the rotating magnetic field in an AC Motor with 2 poles and 4 poles by using Biot-Savart law.
 The configuration of the windings are based on the Chapman's book.

 2 poles: